wp-plugins/easy-ads-lite/readme.txt

 = New in this Release =

-Adding an admin page translator.
+Compatibility with WP3.6.

 == Upgrade Notice ==

-= 2.40 =
+= 2.50 =

-Adding an admin page translator.
+Compatibility with WP3.6.

 == Screenshots ==